CURRICULUM & COURSE INFORMATION

 Graduation Requirement: Social Studies 11 or 12

-The 20th century is a history of conflicting ideologies, of crisis and of destruction on a more massive scale than at any other point in history.
+Description: The 20th century is a history of conflicting ideologies, of crisis and of destruction on a more massive scale than at any other point in history.
 It is also a history of hope, redemption and evidence of God’s faithfulness.
 This course will let you examine the 20th century history of the world, with an aim to understand the forces that shaped our place in the contemporary world and the impact of history on political, economic, and social life.
 The theme and impact of nationalism and the rapid development of technology will continue throughout the course.
-In the first term, we will look at the aftermath of the Great War and the conditions that led to the most devastating human conflict in history- World War II.
+We begin the course by looking at the aftermath of the Great War and the conditions that led to the most devastating human conflict in history- World War II.
 Then we will examine the events of the Second World War with an emphasis on the experiences of a broad variety of countries during the war.
-In the second term, we will learn about the issues during the Cold War era and examine the fight for equality around the world.
+The course continues by having student learn about the issues during the Cold War era and examine the fight for equality around the world.